 As you may see, there's not an exact path or a perfect setup.
-You could go for Massimiliano's multi-layer system, or the more minimalistic approach taken by Nazmul and Marlon.
+You could go for Massimiliano's multi-layer system, or the more minimalistic approach taken by Nazmul.

 You can improve your productivity while coding if you can adapt your tool to your needs.
 To do so, you need a configurable keyboard so you can explore the possibilities and find the configuration that suits you best.

 If your hands, your back, or your head are hurting, your productivity is going to sink.
 There's no way around it.